eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 To install the remaining tools:

-1. Register for a free account at [ST-LINK](https://www.st.com/en/development-tools/stsw-link004.html), if you don't have one.

-1. Download and install STM32 ST-LINK utility from the [ST-LINK](https://www.st.com/en/development-tools/stsw-link004.html) page.
+1. Download and install [ST-LINK](https://www.st.com/en/development-tools/stsw-link004.html).
 You use this utility to flash the device.

+    >Note: After you click the buttons to download and accept the license, the page prompts you to log in or register.
+Register for a free account, if you don't have one.
+Then return to the page and log in to complete the installation.

 1. Install [Termite](https://www.compuphase.com/software_termite.htm).
 You use this utility to monitor your device.